Navy SEALs (video game): Background

-Ocean Software was founded in Manchester by David Ward and Jon Woods in 1984.
-The company were known for developing titles such as Platoon, Top Gun and Jurassic Park, which were usually based on their films of the same name.
-During the late 1980s and early 1990s, Ocean primarily focused on developing games related to best-selling B-movies or porting other commercially successful games to different platforms.
-In 1998, the company was purchased by French holding company Infogrames and was later merged into Atari, in 2004.
-In 2004, both founders of Ocean Software received the Entertainment and Leisure Software Publishers Association Hall of Fame award, for their recognition in "transforming" the British video games industry into a multi-national business.
-The music for Navy SEALS was composed by Matthew Cannon, an employee of Ocean Software.
+The music for Navy SEALs was composed by Matthew Cannon, an employee of Ocean Software.

 Reception

 The game received mostly positive reviews upon release.
 Richard Smith of Crash heralded the graphics for their detail, colour and smooth animation, summarising that it was a "landmark in every aspect".
-Chris Jenkins of Sinclair User stated that the graphics and animation were "fabulous", whilst focusing particular praise on the game's background details.
+Chris Jenkins of Sinclair User wrote that the graphics and animation were "fabulous", whilst focusing particular praise on the game's background details.
 Jeff Matthews of Raze praised the graphics for both Amstrad GX4000 and Commodore 64 ports, heralding them as "nicely detailed" and "super-smoothly animated", respectively.
 Matt Bielby of Your Sinclair praised the presentation and gameplay, citing them both as "out of the ordinary", whilst also praising the developer's attention for detail.
 Steve Fielder of Commodore Format praised the game's ability to fully utilise the colour palette of the Commodore 64, in which Fielder praised the "smooth" side scrolling levels and "wonderfully" detailed backdrops.

 Two reviewers of Mean Machines praised the sprites and background drops, calling both "cleverly animated" and "atmospheric".
 However, the other reviewer criticised the game's hard difficulty.
 Robert Swan of Computer and Video Games criticised the playability of the ZX Spectrum version, calling it "less playable" due to its presentation in monochrome and hard difficulty.
 Reviewing the GX4000 port, Swann praised the "colourful" graphics, but expressed scepticism over the difficulty.
 Fielder also praised the game's soundtrack as "mystifying".